15 Famous Swords of Historical Figures and Their Stories

 11. The Sword of Saint Peter

-According to tradition, the Sword of Saint Peter was the weapon the apostle used in the Garden of Gethsemane, when he struck a servant of the high priest.
-Though the biblical account depicts Jesus rebuking Peter for the act, the story gave the sword a unique place in Christian lore.
+Tradition says the Sword of Saint Peter was the blade the apostle used to cut off the ear of a servant of the high priest in the Garden of Gethsemane.
+Although the biblical narrative has Jesus chastising Peter for this, the event gave the sword a special place in Christian tradition.

 King Arthur Asks the Lady of the Lake for the Sword Excalibur, illustration by Walter Crane